 What service company installed it?

-This might not always be easy to find out, but the previous homeowner may have scheduled a tune up or maintenance visit before placing the house on the market.
-When this is the same service company that installed it, you can get an idea about the degree of service the HVAC equipment has received so far.
+This might not always be easy to find out, but the previous homeowner might have scheduled a tune-up or maintenance visit before placing the house up for sale.
+When this is the same service company that installed it, you can get a better sense of the standard of service the HVAC equipment has received so far.

 Has it received any routine maintenance?

-Quality preventative maintenance is one of the best things you can do for HVAC equipment.
-Previous homeowners may not have bothered, which could leave the HVAC system at a greater risk of problems, especially if the HVAC system hasn’t even been on in a while.
+Quality preventive maintenance is one of the best things you can invest in for your HVAC equipment.
+Previous homeowners don’t always bother with it, which could leave the HVAC system at a greater risk of problems, especially if the HVAC system hasn’t even been used in a while.
 Routine maintenance can consist of everything from replacing the air filter to keeping important components clean and well-lubricated.

 What ratings are available for your HVAC system?

 Once you determine the make and model, you can do some online research.
-If there’s been a consistent problem or even something like a product recall, replacing the HVAC system might have to be considered as part of the total costs.
+If there’s been a recurring problem or even something like a product recall, getting a new HVAC system might need to be included in total costs.
 Otherwise, you could move in only to have a broken HVAC system before the last box is unpacked.

-If you’ve discovered a problem with the home’s HVAC system, think about calling a trusted local service company before you decide against buying.
-They can perform a thorough inspection, verifying existing issues and looking for any others.
+If you’ve noticed a problem with the home’s HVAC system, consider calling a trusted local service company before you decide against buying.
+They can perform a thorough inspection, confirming existing issues and looking for any others.
 If the issue can be fixed with a simple tune-up, buying the house might still be worth it.

 And there’s always a chance the previous owner simply wasn’t aware of the problem.
-If there’s something wrong with the HVAC system, it never hurts to ask if possible replacement costs will be factored into the cost of the home itself.
-In any case, the more info you have, the better decisions you can make.
+If there’s something affecting the HVAC system, it never hurts to ask if likely replacement costs can be factored into the cost of the home itself.
+In any case, the more details you have, the better decisions you can make.

-Check Everything Off Your List with Forster Heating
+Enjoy Your Comfortable New Home with Forster Heating

 Remember to have a trustworthy service company on your side.
 They can keep equipment working smoothly with repair and maintenance support.
 For quality local service, call Forster Heating at 530-885-8081.